kirkpatrickprice/linux-audit-scripts/README.md

 # kpnixaudit #

 This script is used by KirkpatrickPrice auditors to collect information from Linux hosts.
 Unlike many other tools out there, the approach used in this script is "keep it lite":
+* Keep it simple -- there is only one file that is needed -- `kpnixaudit.sh`.
+Everything runs from there.
+* Keep it simple -- the script tries not to use any crazy Bash-fu.
+Comments are embedded througout to facilitate DevOps, Site Reliability and other engineers' review prior to running it on your server
 * Use only commands that are already built into the operating system (no Python, Perl, jq, etc required)
 * In addition to built-in OS commands, only use commands that will only be present if the software that we're auditing is installed -- e.g.
     * Docker ==> `docker`